Donna Hayward

 Donna Marie Hayward is a fictional character in the Twin Peaks franchise.
-She was portrayed by Lara Flynn Boyle in the television series Twin Peaks (1990–1991) and by Moira Kelly in the film Twin Peaks: Fire Walk With Me (1992) and its deleted and extended scenes compilation Twin Peaks: The Missing Pieces (2014).
+She was portrayed by Lara Flynn Boyle in the television series Twin Peaks (1990–1991) and by Moira Kelly in the film Twin Peaks: Fire Walk with Me (1992) and its deleted and extended scenes compilation Twin Peaks: The Missing Pieces (2014).
 She was created by David Lynch and Mark Frost.
 Making her debut as a main character in the original series, Donna is introduced as the best friend and classmate of Laura Palmer (Sheryl Lee), who tries to solve the mystery of her murder.
 Donna has a supporting role in the prequel film Twin Peaks: Fire Walk With Me, which depicts the final week of Laura's life.
 Donna is referenced numerous times in Jennifer Lynch's novel The Secret Diary of Laura Palmer.
 The novel Twin Peaks: The Final Dossier by Mark Frost reveals some of what happened to her after the events of the show's second season.

 Appearances

 In television

 Donna is first seen walking to her locker at school, amused at the sight of Audrey Horne (Sherilyn Fenn) changing into heels and smoking a cigarette a few lockers down.
 She then goes to class and sees a deputy enter the classroom as the teacher is taking attendance, asking if Bobby Briggs (Dana Ashbrook) is present.
 After the town hears the news of her best friend Laura Palmer's murder, Donna looks at Laura's empty desk and begins to cry.
 Sheriff Harry S. Truman (Michael Ontkean) and FBI Special Agent Dale Cooper (Kyle MacLachlan) question her about a picnic she had with Laura that was filmed by James Hurley (James Marshall), but she insists that it was recorded by a female hiker.

 Donna sneaks out and goes to the Roadhouse, where a fight breaks out between James and Donna's boyfriend Mike (Gary Hershberger).
 Donna and James escape to the woods, where she tells him that the police are looking for him.
 When they drive off, they are stopped by Truman and Cooper.
 The next morning, Donna tells her mother Eileen (Mary Jo Deschanel) she has feelings for James.
 She goes to the Palmer home, and talks to Laura's mother Sarah (Grace Zabriskie), who calls Donna by Laura's name and becomes hysterical.
-The next day, Donna goes to the Double R Diner and talks to Audrey about Laura's death and their mutual admiration for Cooper.
+The next day, Donna goes to the Double R Diner and talks to Audrey about Laura's death and their shared admiration for Cooper.

 The following day, Donna attends Laura's funeral, and witnesses Laura's father Leland (Ray Wise) throw himself on Laura's casket while sobbing hysterically.
 At school, Donna is doing her makeup when Audrey comes in and tells her that she is aware of the secrets surrounding Laura's life, including that she had been sleeping with Dr. Lawrence Jacoby (Russ Tamblyn), something that Donna didn't know.